kstenerud/concise-encoding/cbe-specification.md

 Integers are always signed, and can be 8, 16, 32, 64, or 128 bits wide.
 They can be read directly off the buffer in little endian byte order.

-Values from -104 to 104 are encoded in the type field, and may be read directly as 8-bit signed two's complement integers.
+Values from -105 to 104 are encoded in the type field, and may be read directly as 8-bit signed two's complement integers.
 Values outside of this range are stored in the payload.

 Examples:

+    FIXME
     [60] = 96
     [00] = 0
     [ca] = -54